 We will also evaluate reasonable alternatives to the proposed project or portions of the project, and make recommendations on how to lessen or avoid impacts on the various resource areas.

 The EA will present our independent analysis of the issues.
 The EA will be available in the public record through eLibrary.
 Depending on the comments received during the scoping process, we may also publish and distribute the EA to the public for an allotted comment period.
 We will consider all comments on the EA before making our recommendations to the Commission.
-To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section, beginning on page 2 of this Notice.
+To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section, beginning on page 2.

 With this notice, we are asking agencies with jurisdiction by law and/or special expertise with respect to the environmental issues of this project to formally cooperate with us in the preparation of the EA.